snudatalab/ENTP/README.md

 # ENTP

-This repository is the official implementation of "Fast and Accurate Element-Level Streaming CP Decomposition for Higher-Order Tensors" (submitted to ICDE 2026).
+This repository is the official implementation of "Fast and Accurate Element-Level Streaming CP Decomposition for Higher-Order Tensors" (ICDE 2026).

 ## Abstract